BIANCA I LAUREANO, PhD h.c., MA, CSE, CSES she/they

 Shane’a Thomas, LICSW, M.Ed. (he/she pronouns) is a seasoned scholar practitioner with more than 11 years of unwavering service in the Washington D.C. metro area.
 His main commitment is training and educating social workers, educators and service providers around building safer therapeutic, service, and educational spaces for clients and students, especially those working in communities who are underserved, Black and people of color and/or LGBTQI folks.
 Thomas’ work has been featured on Slate’s Working series, as well as a guest writer for Posture Magazine, Huffington Post, Tagg Magazine, and a past Thought Leader for the Association of Black Sexologists and Clinicians.

 For the past six years, she has dedicated her time to as a Senior Lecturer for the University of Southern California’s School of Social Work’s Virtual Academic Center.
 Thomas also volunteers and commits time toward supporting LGBTQI youth and those affected by HIV/AIDS through Whitman-Walker Health and the Wendt Center for Loss and Healing in Washington, DC.
 She is proud alumna of Virginia Tech, Howard University, and Widener University holding a Bachelors of Science in Psychology, a Masters of Social Work degree with a concentration of Direct Services (Families and Children), and a Masters in Education with a concentration in Human Sexuality Studies, respectively.
-He is currently working towards his Ph.D. in Human Sexuality Studies (Education Track) through Widener University in Chester, Pa.
+She is currently working towards his EdD in Organizational Change and Leadership through the University of Southern California.
 Thomas’ overall goal in therapeutic treatment is to show all people that they have the right to love and be loved, without pain or persecution.
 Shane’a has been Bianca’s death doula during her grieving and mourning.

 Aiesha is an educator.
 Her Interdisciplinary PhD from Union Institute and University include cultural production as a way to mediate inter-generational trauma and historical grief among African Diasporan women; founder of Super Hussy Media (SHM) producer/director of The Black Girl Project documentary, and Executive Director of The Black Girl Project organization (BGP).